AlexBandurin/sentiment_analysis/README.md

 ## Methodology:

 Using web scraping tools, news article data is collected.
 This includes the headline, date and time published, url, body text.
 The body text is passed to GPT.
 The output includes a sentiment score (1-5) as well as other features that would help decide if the article is relevant to the analysis and provide a set of parameters to identify article's category and themes (opinion, analysis, product launch, etc).
+The article data is passed to GPT via Langchain in Python.
 [Python Notebook](https://github.com/AlexBandurin/sentiment_analysis/blob/master/Yahoo_news_scrape.ipynb)
 <!---
 ## Future Goals: